 One day we started finding more than a few worms . . . now we were seeing 20–30 itty bitty tiny worms and then the occasional larger ones.
-Still nothing crazy going on in the supers when we peeked.
+Still, nothing crazy going on in the supers when we peeked.

-And then one evening, my father went to check the top super randomly and saw a couple of larger worms poking through the airflow mesh.
+And then, one evening, my father went to check the top super randomly and saw a couple of larger worms poking through the airflow mesh.
 On removing the top of the super, he saw a massive amount of squiggling bodies and silky fibers on the frames.
-He pulled out a center frame and the sight made him ill.
+He pulled out a center frame, and the sight made him ill.
 There were hundreds of small worms riddled throughout the frame.
 The surrounding frames looked equally scary.

-He called me and as it was getting dark and said we would need to get down and dirty the next day to see how bad things were.
-The pictures he forwarded were the things of nightmare.
+He called me as it was getting dark and said we would need to get down and dirty the next day to see how bad things were.
+The pictures he forwarded were the things of nightmares.
 Neither of us slept well that night, worrying about the damage done and wondering if it was reversible or not.

 On opening the top super the next day, my heart sank.
 It was even worse than the pictures showed.
 As we removed each frame, box by box, it was clear that the hive was pretty much destroyed.
 It appeared that the moths had worked their way up from the bottom of the hive, destroying the brood frames first and making their way up to the supers.
-Most of the bees were congregated on the top super and the bottom brood box and there were a lot less bees than there had been the week before.
+Most of the bees were congregated on the top super and the bottom brood box, and there were a lot fewer bees than there had been the week before.

-The frame closest to them had the least amount of damage with only a very small part affected by the moth larvae.
+The frame closest to them had the least amount of damage, with only a very small part affected by the moth larvae.
 I was able to remove the little bit ruined and placed that one frame back in the box.
 This was the only frame that was relatively intact and still had clean stores of honey in it.
-I saw a little brood here and there throughout the frames that were removed but those were only a handful of mostly drone cells.
+I saw a little brood here and there throughout the frames that were removed, but those were only a handful of mostly drone cells.

 We packed up the ruined frames and placed them in garbage bags for the freezer.
-We are hopeful that the after freezing to kill the remaining larvae, we will be able to salvage some of the comb and honey.
+We are hopeful that after freezing to kill the remaining larvae, we will be able to salvage some of the comb and honey.

 There are very few things as heartbreaking as losing an entire hive, especially in such a short amount of time.
-You start asking yourself questions like, How could this happen?
-What did we fail to do?
-Did I miss some serious signs that things were very very wrong?
+You start asking yourself questions like, "How could this happen?"
+"What did we fail to do?"
+"Did I miss some serious signs that things were very, very wrong?"

 At this point, I can look back and realize that we should have gotten a little more serious about managing the hive once they swarmed.
 It was just way too big for a relatively small amount of bees to care for.
 Once the moths moved in, the bees were overwhelmed by their numbers and eventually couldn't fight them anymore.
 It would have been much more manageable for them if we had removed the two supers and just let them concentrate on building their numbers back up.

 We had also not really noticed an unusual amount of mites prior but taking some preventative measures would have helped keep them at bay.
-Lemongrass and spearmint are solid deterrents and I'd much rather go with natural repellents rather than harsh chemicals.
-It's also good to note that moths don't like mint either so it would be a win-win!
+Lemongrass and spearmint are solid deterrents, and I'd much rather go with natural repellents rather than harsh chemicals.
+It's also good to note that moths don't like mint either, so it would be a win-win!

 If this had been a wild hive that was suddenly wiped out, I probably wouldn't have even noticed the reason.
 But now that I've become so invested in caring for the bees, it's more of a personal loss when disasters like this strike.
-It's completely prevents table, now that I know what to look for.
+It's completely preventable now that I know what to look for.